Deep neural networks have an inbuilt Occam's razor: Results

-The fact that the number of complex functions grows exponentially with complexity $K$ lies at the heart of the classical explanation of why a complex learning agent suffers from variance: It can too easily find many different functions that all fit the data.
+More generally, the fact that the number of complex functions grows exponentially with complexity $K$ lies at the heart of the classical explanation of why an insufficiently biased agent suffers from variance: It can too easily find many different functions that all fit the data.
 The marked differences in the generalization performance between the two networks observed in \cref{fig:Cube_plots_1} (c)--(f) can be therefore traced to differences in the inductive bias of the networks, as measured by the differences in their priors.
-The $\sigma_w=8$ network is not simplicity biased enough to overcome the growth in the number of functions, and so it suffers from the classic problem of overfitting and large variance.
-By contrast, the $\sigma_w=1$ system, and the nearly identical ReLU system, solve this problem because their inductive bias cancels the exponential growth in complex functions.

 \textbf{Artificially restricting model capacity} To further illustrate the effect of inductive bias we create a K-learner that only allows functions with complexity $\leq K_M$ to be learned and discards all others.
 As can be seen in \cref{fig:Cube_plots_1} (i), the learners typically cannot reach zero training error on the training set if $K_M$ is less than the target function complexity $K_t$.
 For $K_M \geq K_t$, zero training error can be reached and not surprisingly, the lowest generalization error occurs when $K_M=K_t$.
 As the upper limit $K_M$ is increased, all three learning agents are more likely to make errors in predictions due to variance.
 The random learner has an error that grows linearly with $K_M$.
-This behaviour can be understood with a classic PAC bound~\cite{shalev2014understanding} where the generalization error (with confidence $0 \geq (1-\delta) \leq 1$) scales as $\epsilon_G \leq (\ln|\mathcal{H}_{\leq K_M}| - \ln{\delta})/m$, where $|\mathcal{H}_{\leq K_M}|~ K\leq K_M$ is the size of the hypothesis class of all functions with $K \leq K_M$; the bound scales linearly in $K_M$, as the error does (see \cref{app:PAC-Bayes} for further discussion including the more sophisticated PAC-Bayes bound~\cite{mcallester1999some,valle2020generalization}.).
+This behaviour can be understood with a classic Probably Approximately Correct (PAC) bound~\cite{shalev2014understanding} where the generalization error (with confidence $0 \leq (1-\delta) \leq 1$) scales as $\epsilon_G \leq (\ln|\mathcal{H}_{\leq K_M}| - \ln{\delta})/m$, where $|\mathcal{H}_{\leq K_M}|~ K\leq K_M$ is the size of the hypothesis class of all functions with $K \leq K_M$; the bound scales linearly in $K_M$, as the error does (see \cref{app:PAC-Bayes} for further discussion including the more sophisticated PAC-Bayes bound~\cite{mcallester1999some,valle2020generalization}.).
 The generalization error for the $\sigma_w=1$ DNN does not change much with $K_M$ for $K_M > K_t$ because the strong inductive bias towards simple solutions means access to higher complexity solutions doesn't significantly change what the DNN converges on.